zhenye234/CoMoSpeech/README.md

 # Update

+**2023-12-01**

-**NEW!** We also propose a well-designed SVC version based on consistency model ([Code](https://github.com/Grace9994/CoMoSVC)).
+- We also propose a well-designed Singing Voice Conversion (SVC) version, <span style="color:red"> **CoMoSVC** </span>, based on consistency model ([Code](https://github.com/Grace9994/CoMoSVC)).

+**2023-11-30**

-We find that zero-mean Gaussian noise instead of the prior in grad-tts can also achieve similar performance.
+- We find that zero-mean Gaussian noise instead of the prior in grad-tts can also achieve similar performance.
 We alse release the new code and checkpoints.

+**2023-10-21**

-We add   Heun’s 2nd order method support for   teacher model. (can be used for teacher model sampling and better ODE trajectory for consistency distillation)
+- We add Heun’s 2nd order method support for   teacher model (can be used for teacher model sampling and better ODE trajectory for consistency distillation).

 ## Abstract